chocolate travel explained

 Also of appeal to food enthusiasts–and one of my favourite components of chocolate travel is the opportunity to indulge in cocoa cuisine–where every component of the meal uses cocoa (processed cacao) in it.
 You will be amazed at the savoury side of chocolate, and how it can enrich so many of the traditional dishes we enjoy, and also be used to create new culinary sensations like chocolate ravioli.

 Exotic chocolate travel experiences may give you the opportunity to participate in the cocoa harvest.
 We did this in Peru, where cocoa farmers were happy to show us how they harvested, fermented, and dried the cocoa beans that were later shipped to distribution points that would get them into the hands of chocolate makers.
-Anyone with an interest in farming or agriculture would really find a tour like this enlightening.
+Anyone with an interest in the importance of sustainability to farming or agriculture would really find a tour like this enlightening.

 You may also have the opportunity to learn about chocolate-inspired art.
 This is perfect for the art lover who also loves chocolate.
 The Grenada Chocolate Festival incorporated a chocolate-inspired art show into its schedule and it was marvellous.
 We had the privilege of meeting several of the artists and hearing their inspiration of how the world of chocolate and cacao has enriched their creativity.
 We arranged a chocolate-inspired art show here in Manitoba, Canada, where I live to coincide with Valentine’s Day and it was really cool!